Dustin Clausen

 Dustin Clausen is an American-Canadian mathematician known for his contributions to algebraic K-theory and the development of condensed mathematics, in collaboration with Peter Scholze.
 His research interests include the intersections of number theory and homotopy theory.

 Early life and education

 Dustin Clausen completed his undergraduate studies at Harvard University.
 While at Harvard he spent a semester studying at the Math in Moscow program.
 He received his PhD in 2013 from the Massachusetts Institute of Technology (MIT), where he was supervised by Jacob Lurie.
 His doctoral thesis was titled "Arithmetic Duality in Algebraic K-Theory."

 Academic career

 After earning his PhD, Clausen spent five years as a postdoctoral researcher at the University of Copenhagen.
-He then moved to Bonn, Germany, where he first served as a postdoctoral researcher at the University of Bonn and subsequently as the head of a research group at the Max Planck Institute for Mathematics.
+He then moved to Bonn, Germany, where he was first a postdoctoral researcher at the University of Bonn and then the head of a research group at the Max Planck Institute for Mathematics.
 In 2020, Clausen returned to the University of Copenhagen as an associate professor.
 Since 2023, he has held a position as a permanent professor at the Institut des Hautes Études Scientifiques (IHÉS).